saddavi/securevote-gcp-iac/README.md

   - Cloud SQL with private VPC access only
   - Encrypted connections for all service communications
   - Isolated storage buckets with appropriate ACLs

+## Resource Management & Cost Control

+To minimize costs during development, the following scripts are included and ready to use:

+- `scripts/stop_all_dev_resources.sh`: Stops Cloud SQL, scales Cloud Run to zero, and (optionally) deletes VPC connectors.
+- `scripts/start_all_dev_resources.sh`: Starts Cloud SQL and provides guidance for recreating VPC connectors and Cloud Run min-instances.

+> Note: Cloud SQL and Cloud Storage will still incur storage costs even when stopped.

+## Planned Improvements

+With the core infrastructure and cost management scripts in place, the next planned improvements are:

+- **Implement CI/CD:** Automate Terraform and application deployments using GitHub Actions or another pipeline.
+- **Security & Compliance:**
+  - Integrate Secret Manager for sensitive credentials
+  - Add audit logging for user actions
+  - Enhance IAM controls for more granular access

+---

+If you are a hiring manager or recruiter, this project demonstrates my ability to design, automate, and manage secure, cost-effective, and scalable cloud infrastructure on GCP.
+I am actively seeking a Cloud Engineer role in Qatar and am eager to contribute my skills to your team.